Maddy-EP/CVarViz/README.md

-# CTypeViz
+# CVarViz
-A simple web application to aid in the understanding of C types / pointers.
+A simple web application to aid in the understanding of C variables and pointers.